Passing Dependencies

 Constructor Injection

-Dependencies are passed as arguments to the constructor when the object is created:
+Dependencies are provided as constructor arguments at the time the object is instantiated:

 class MyClass